AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries.md

        "http://localhost:4502/graphql/execute.json/wknd/plain-article-query-parameters;apath=%2fcontent2fdam2fwknd2fen2fmagazine2falaska-adventure2falaskan-adventures;withReference=false"
    ```

-## Publish a persisted query {#publish-persisted-query}
+## Transferring a persisted query to your Production environment  {#transfer-persisted-query-production}

-Persisted queries can be published to a Publish environment (of AEM as a Cloud Service) where they can be requested by client applications.
-To use a persisted query on publish, the related persistent tree need to replicated.
+Ultimately your persisted query needs to be on your production publish environment (of AEM as a Cloud Service), where it can be requested by client applications.
+To use a persisted query on your production publish environment, the related persistent tree needs to replicated.

-There are several approaches for publishing a persisted query:
+There are several approaches for transferring your persisted query:

 * Using a POST for replication: